whiskeyromeo/ng2_Events/README.md

 ## Angular2 Event Planner

+*NOTE: This was built using Angular2 when it was still in an unstable state* Since I originally built this, many other versions of Angular have been released which are much better to work with.

 Written 7.8.2016

 This was the result of me toying around with a bit of Angular2.
 The edges are all pretty rough but all in all I think it gives a nice run around of using Angular2 with typescript.